edwardjrp/callcenter_manager/README.md

 - back  links missing in admin section

-- Implemento dicontinued store and products
+- Implementar dicontinuado/borrado store, coupons and products/ have to add discontinued to products to allow reimporting